Zaduk/Command-Line-Parser/README.md

 This project is a command-line parser build using nested linked lists that uses the theme of Shapes to demonstrate functionality.

-To compile, run `g++ -std=c++17 GroupNode.cpp GroupList.cpp Shape.cpp ShapeNode.cpp ShapeList.cpp Parser.cpp -o Parser` then run the executable to initiate the CLIO.
+To compile, run `g++ -std=c++17 GroupNode.cpp GroupList.cpp Shape.cpp ShapeNode.cpp ShapeList.cpp Parser.cpp -o Parser` then run the executable to initiate the CLI.

 ---